GDevelopApp/GDevelop-documentation/docs/gdevelop5/collaboration/index.md

 - **Cancel**.
 You will have to re-open the project to see the changes made by the other person.
 Ensure you save your changes somewhere else, or are able to easily reproduce them!

 ![](/gdevelop5/collaboration/project-modified.png)

+## Collaborate locally

+If you don't want to use GDevelop's Cloud, you can still collaborate on a project by saving it locally and using a version control system like Git.
+Checkout the [Git tutorial](/gdevelop5/tutorials/using-github-desktop) for more information.